islibrary/documentation/Current Documentation/3 - Documentation - Film/Documentation - Kinetta & DaVinci Resolve.md

 9. **Edge code binders:** containing pages of symbols and their corresponding year(s) of production.
 Refer to [Appendix C](#appendix-c-identifying-edge-codes) for more information about edge codes.
 10. **Film inspection sheet:** Fill out an inspection sheet with format characteristics and condition notes as the inspection is performed.
 See [Appendix E](#appendix-e-film-inspection-sheet) for IS Media Lab Film Inspection Sheet.

 ### Characteristics to record during inspection:

+* Type of film stock: Kodachrome or Ektachrome.
+Visible on the edge of the film with a magnifying glass.
+* Damage to the edges or perforations.
+* Presence of soundtracks along the edge of the film.
+* Identify the base side and the emulsion side.
+> * The base side will appear shinier than the emulsion.
+The surface will also look completely flat because it technically consists of a clear, plastic strip.
+> * The emulsion side consists of a pigmented, chemical coating with the image information.
+It is duller than the base.
+If examined from the right angle the base can be identified by the raised texture of the pigment on the film.
+> * To identify which side is which on a given film, hold the film so that it catches the light.
+> * When using the Kinetta, the film should be scanned with the emulsion side facing the camera.
+> * Scratches on the emulsion side (will appear white during scan).
+> * Scratches on the base side (will appear black during scan).
+* Extreme changes in brightness or film stock changes.
+* Weak splices.
+Bend and twist the splice to ensure its strength.
+Resplice with a fresh piece of the tape and the guillotine, as needed.
+> * For brittle, older cement splices, add a tape splice on top to prevent snapping during transfer.
+* Edge code: a combination of shapes or symbols indicating the year of the film’s production.
+Use the binders of Eastman-Kodak edge codes in the Lab to determine the film’s year of production.

 ### Issues which may complicate the scanning process: